 "This is the first study to evaluate how common heartburn during sleep is in the general population of the United States," says researcher Ronnie Fass, MD, of the Southern Arizona VA Health Care System and University of Arizona College of Medicine, in a news release.
 "We found that up to a quarter of the U.S. population loses sleep because of nighttime heartburn, and many of these individuals have related sleep complaints and suffer from excessive daytime sleepiness."

-(called indigestion) occur when acids in the stomach lurch up into the esophagus, causing a burning sensation and pain in the chest.
-Although occasional heartburn may be common after eating spicy or greasy foods, recurrent nighttime heartburn is associated with a more severe form of gastroesophageal reflux disease (GERD) and a higher risk of from acid erosion.
+Symptoms of heartburn (called indigestion) occur when acids in the stomach lurch up into the esophagus, causing a burning sensation and pain in the chest.
+Although occasional heartburn may be common after eating spicy or greasy foods, recurrent nighttime heartburn is associated with a more severe form of gastroesophageal reflux disease (GERD) and a higher risk ofcancer from acid erosion.

 What Prompts Nighttime Heartburn?